Put-in-Bay News January 2014

 Friday evening, the 17th.

-The makeup artistry done by Patrick Myers, Marisa Rence and Rachel Mathys was also wonderful as were the costumes created by Rachel and Melinda Myers.
-Sadly, some of these talented students will be graduating this spring and heading off the island for more education and won’t be seen on the Put-in-Bay stage again.
-But rest assured, this performance showed us the up and coming talent is rich and diverse.
+The makeup artistry done by Patrick Myers, Marisa Rence, and Rachel Mathys was also outstanding, as were the costumes created by Rachel and Melinda Myers.
+Sadly, some of these talented students will graduate this spring and head off the island for more education and won’t be seen on the Put-in-Bay stage again.
+But rest assured, this performance showed us the up-and-coming talent is rich and diverse.

-Put-in-Bay News from the Put-in-Bay Township Trustees- The Board of the Put-in-Bay Township Trustees have been working on a number of year-end projects.
-One task that has been ongoing is working with the Village Council and Mayor Scarpelli to establish a new snow plow agreement for plowing of the village roads.
-A new policy and procedures manual for township employees is almost complete as well as the final budgets and appropriations for the new year.
+Put-in-Bay News from the Put-in-Bay Township Trustees- The Board of the Put-in-Bay Township Trustees has been working on several year-end projects.
+One task that has been ongoing is working with the Village Council and Mayor Scarpelli to establish a new snow plow agreement for plowing the village roads.
+A new policy and procedures manual for township employees and the final budgets and appropriations for the new year are almost complete.
 Two replacement levies are being considered; one for the cemetery and one for EMS.

-Among those first on the ice this winter for a little fishing was Brian Woischke and Travis Kowalski.
+Among those first on the ice, this winter for a bit of fishing was Brian Woischke and Travis Kowalski.
 They were spotted off the State Park Dock at Stone Cove shortly after the ice came in.
 Speaking of ice fishing, Dan Petro wants to remind everyone the 3rd Annual Kurt and Jer-Bear ice fishing tournament will be on February 22nd.
 Watch for details in the February issue of the Gazette.

-We heard great things about the tribute to Pat Dailey that took place this last month.
-He was recognized for his lifetime success and achievement by an all-star group of his fellow island musicians.
+We heard great things about the tribute to Pat Dailey this last month.
+An all-star group of his fellow island musicians recognized him for his lifetime success and achievement.
 We’ll have more about it next month.

-Zillow, a real estate website on the Internet, recently reported some interesting Put-in-Bay News about local home prices and values.
-The median Put-in-Bay Real Estate home value is $340,900.
-Put-in-Bay home values have gone up 38.9% over the past year and Zillow predicts they will rise 12.6% within the next year.
 The median price of homes currently listed in Put-in-Bay is $485,000.
 Wow!
-A nearly 40% in value gain in the last year!
+A nearly 40% value gain in the last year!
 That sounds too good to be true.
-Don’t be mislead by such figures.
+Don’t be misled by such figures.
 The island market for properties is a different animal, and with the few sales on the island, figures like this can be skewed way up and way

-If you’re on the mainland on Saturday evening, January 25th, you might want to stop in at Strikers (at Plaza Lanes) in Fremont.
-Ray Fogg will be entertaining at the popular hot spot owned by Roger and Joan Rhoad who also operate Cameo Pizza here on Put-in-Bay.
+If you’re on the mainland on Saturday evening, January 25th, you might want to stop at Strikers (Plaza Lanes) in Fremont.
+Ray Fogg will be entertaining at the popular hot spot owned by Roger and Joan Rhoad, who also operate Cameo Pizza here on Put-in-Bay.
 For more information call Strikers at 419-332-1192 or Ray Fogg Productions at 216- 749-3334.